Can A Root Canal Be Combined With Other Dental Procedures?

 - Red, tender, or swollen gums

-A root canal is a procedure that Dr. Knight uses to extract infected pulp tissue and to strengthen weak teeth.
-With the help of sedation dentistry, we help our patients to feel comfortable during endodontic therapy.
-Our state-of-the-art technology allows you to be relaxed at our dental office.
-An X-ray enables us to see whether or not a root canal would benefit your oral health.
+A root canal is a procedure Dr. Knight uses to remove infected pulp tissue and strengthen weak teeth.
+With sedation dentistry, we help patients feel comfortable throughout endodontic therapy.
+Our state-of-the-art technology ensures a smooth, relaxed experience from start to finish.
+An X-ray allows us to confirm whether a root canal is the right solution for your oral health.

 Root canals aren’t any more uncomfortable or painful than a filling.
 The pain leading up to your visit to get your root canal is much worse and will be effectively resolved with the root canal.